|Nutritional Guidelines (per serving)|

 - 1 (4-ounce) jar diced roasted red peppers

-- Place beef chunks in a large bowl.
-Sprinkle liberally with salt and pepper.
-Toss with the flour.
+Place beef chunks in a large bowl.
+Sprinkle liberally with salt and pepper and toss with the flour.